OtakuMegane/OceanGrow/README.md

 # OceanGrow

-A plugin for making it easier to grow kelp and seagrass in pre-1.13 oceans.
+A plugin making it easier to grow kelp and seagrass in pre-1.13 oceans.

 ## Installation
  - Put the OceanGrow .jar in the `plugins` directory.